 Economic damages make up the bulk of most personal injury settlements, but it can be surprisingly easy to overlook some of them or incorrectly assess their value.
 Our firm can help you ensure the accuracy and comprehensiveness of your claim.

-To speak with a personal injury lawyer from Lavent Law, simply call (305) 440-0450 or complete our online contact form to arrange a free consultation today.
+To speak with a personal injury lawyer from Lavent Law, P.A., simply call (305) 440-0450 or complete our online contact form to arrange a free consultation today.

 17295 NE 19th Ave